dodoleonarnci/minecraft-ai/README.md

 ## Documentation

-More detailed information of MineMCP can be found in the [Documentation](https://github.com/aeromechanic000/minecraft-ai/tree/main/doc).
+More detailed information of Minecraft AI can be found in the [Documentation](https://github.com/aeromechanic000/minecraft-ai/tree/main/doc).

 ## Citation
 ```